-It’s funny: I was talking about this song a few days ago to a few friends, merely spewing my enthusiasm for something I’d only really discovered relatively recently, and I turned on the CD player and played for them the version that I’m embedding at the bottom of this post; then, this morning, it turned out to be the closing (or recessional) hymn at church here in New York City.
+It’s funny: I was talking about this song a few days ago to a few friends, merely sharing my enthusiasm for something I’d only really discovered relatively recently, and I turned on the CD player and played for them the version that I’m embedding at the bottom of this post; then, this morning, it turned out to be the closing hymn sung at my church here in New York City.
 This caught me quite by surprise, and made me chuckle, and also made me think that I must be supposed to write something about it today.
 I had planned to write something about it anyway, but at some undetermined later juncture.
 Well, why put off till tomorrow, etc.?
 Why, indeed.

 The thing is, I have very little to say about it.
 If ever there was a song that spoke for itself, it is this one.
 But there are details, and context—those things that can sharpen the appreciation for even a song that stands so squarely and strongly on its own.